wilsonzlin/umap-rs/README.md

 ## What this is

-- Core UMAP dimensionality reduction algorithm (~1800 lines)
+- Core UMAP dimensionality reduction algorithm
-- Parallel SGD optimization (4-8x speedup via Rayon)
+- Parallel SGD optimization via Rayon
-- Euclidean distance + extensible metric trait
+- Extensible metric system (Euclidean + custom metrics)
+- Checkpointing and fault-tolerant training
 - Dense arrays only (no sparse matrix support)
 - Fit only (transform for new points not yet implemented)